 | Rescue or crisis | Varies | $8,000–$20,000 | 10–25 | Triage, stabilize, unblock, then right-size |

-Rates vary by region, prior scale experience, and how technical the founder already is.
-A CTO with a track record at a $1B+ company commands the top of each range.
+Rates move with region, prior scale experience, and how technical the founder already is.
+A CTO with a track record at a $1B+ company sits at the top of each band.
 One with a strong individual contributor background but no scale experience sits near the middle.
+The U.S. Bureau of Labor Statistics reports a median annual base salary of about $179,520 for computer and information systems managers, and CTO comp at funded startups runs well above that, which is why fractional rates per hour look high but per-year look reasonable.

 My own fractional pricing

-For transparency and because you came here for numbers, my own published rates sit within these ranges:
+For transparency, since you came here for numbers, my published rates sit inside these bands:

-The full service description is at fractional CTO services.
+The full service description lives at fractional CTO services.
+Pricing is fixed monthly.
+No hourly headline, no surprise invoices.

 Fractional CTO vs full-time CTO: the math